Maldives: Culture

-Since the 12th century AD, there were also influences from Arabia in the language and culture of Maldives because of the conversion to Islam and its location as a crossroads in the central Indian Ocean.
-This was due to the long trading history between the far east and the middle east.
+Since the 12th century CE, there were also influences from Arabia in the language and culture of the Maldives because of the conversion to Islam and its location as a crossroads in the central Indian Ocean.
+This was due to the long trading history between the Far East and the Middle East.

-Reflective of this is the fact that Maldives has had the highest national divorce rate in the world for many decades.
+Reflective of this is the fact that the Maldives has had the highest national divorce rate in the world for many decades.
 This, it is hypothesised, is due to a combination of liberal Islamic rules about divorce and the relatively loose marital bonds that have been identified as common in non- and semi-sedentary peoples without a history of fully developed agrarian property and kinship relations.

 Media

-PSM news serves as the country's main media, owned by the government of Maldives.
+PSM news serves as the country's main media, owned by the government of the Maldives.
 The newspaper was founded on 3 May 2017, in the celebration of World Press Freedom Day.
-Maldives has been ranked one–hundred in the World Press Freedom Index 2023 and 106 in 2024.
-The country's first daily newspaper, Haveeru Daily News was the first and longest–serving newspaper in the history of Maldives, which was registered on 28 December 1978, and dissolved in 2016.
+The Maldives has been ranked one–hundred in the World Press Freedom Index 2023 and 106 in 2024.
+The country's first daily newspaper, Haveeru Daily News was the first and longest–serving newspaper in the history of the Maldives, which was registered on 28 December 1978, and dissolved in 2016.

-Article 28 of Maldives Constitution guarantees freedom of the press and stipulates that:
+Article 28 of the Maldives Constitution guarantees freedom of the press and stipulates that:

 No person shall be compelled to disclose the source of any information that is espoused, disseminated, or published by that person.

 However, this protection is compromised by the Evidence Act, which came into effect in January 2023 and grants courts the authority to compel journalists to reveal their confidential sources.
 Maldives Media Council (MMC) and Maldives Journalists Association (MJA) serve as crucial watchdogs in addressing and combating these threats.
 Newspapers Sun Online, Mihaaru and its English edition named The Edition, and Avas serve as well–known private news outlets.